cfwheels/wheels-cli/docs/README.md

 #### Info

-Displays information about the CFWheels application.
+Displays information about the Wheels application.

 ```bash
 wheels info